-The deferred consideration of £2,451,000 represents the outstanding balance of the consideration arising from the Company's sale of Craig Wind Farm Limited during the year ended 28 February 2013 and was received in full in April 2016.

-The Directors consider that the carrying amounts of trade and other receivables approximate to their fair value.
+The deferred consideration of £817,000 represents the outstanding balance of the consideration arising from the Company's sale of Craig Wind Farm Limited during the year ended 28 February 2013.
+The proceeds from the outstanding balance was received in April 2016.
+The Directors consider that the carrying amount of trade and other receivables approximates to their fair value.